thesephist/torus/README.md

 ~$ yarn test
 ```

-This will run the basic test suit.
+This will run the basic test suite.
 More comprehensive integration tests using full user interfaces like todo apps is on the roadmap.